mohamedkomalo/neural-networks/README.md

 ## Currently implemented
 ### Back-propagation neural network
-The input and output were generated from set of monochromatic bitmap that represents the numbers (1, 3, 9).
+The input and output were generated from several monochromatic bitmaps that represent the numbers (1, 3, 9).

 The output (0 0 1) represents 1